Abstinence as political act: 4B feminism's 'four nos' – DW – 11/25/2024

 "I felt like if they were going to take away the rights to our bodies, this is my way of taking them back," she said in a May episode of the Zach Sang Show podcast.

-But after the US elections, the 4B movement went viral.
+But after November's US elections, the 4B movement went viral.
 Within the first five days, Google searches hit half a million.
-On TikTok, thousands of women are sharing their abstinence journeys, or shaving their heads on camera — short hair is mark of distinction among 4B activists.
+On TikTok, thousands of women share their abstinence journeys, or shave their heads on camera — short hair is mark of distinction among 4B activists.

-Mingyeong Lee, a South Korean feminist author who has been a member of the movement since its foundation, is happy about 4B's fast-rising profile.
+Mingyeong Lee, a feminist South Korean author who has been a member of the movement since its foundation, is happy to see 4B's profile suddenly rising so fast.
 "I have been waiting for this to happen.
 It took eight years to reach you guys," she tells DW.

-Mingyeong believes that the struggle for women's rights is similar in the US and South Korea.
+Mingyeong sees similarities between the struggles for women's rights in the US and South Korea.

-"Eight years ago, we found out that our friend, father, or someone that we were close to doesn't share the same perspectives on gender issues," she explains.
+"Eight years ago, we found out that our friends, fathers, or others close to us, don't share our perspective on gender issues," she explains.

-The 4B pioneer is referring to the Gagnam station femicide, when a man killed a woman in the restroom of a karaoke bar in Seoul.
-He later testified that he did so because women had ignored him all his life.
+The 4B pioneer is referring to the Gagnam Station femicide, in which a man killed a woman in the restroom of a karaoke bar in Seoul.
+He later testified that he killed her because she had ignored him all his life.

-The murder set off a new wave of feminism in South Korea, led by young women who decry the country's misogyny problem — online and on the streets.
+The murder set off a new wave of feminism in South Korea, led by young women decrying the country's misogyny problem — online and on the streets.

-But the femicide was the straw that broke the camel's back, with 4B activists like Mingyeong resisting a patriarchal culture that runs deep in the country.
+The femicide was the straw that broke the camel's back, with 4B activists like Mingyeong resisting a patriarchal culture that is deeply seated.

-Widespread violence and harassment of women included spy-cams in public bathrooms, digital sex crimes and ongoing sexism in the workplace.
-In 2019, nine-out-of-ten victims of violent crimes like murder, rape and mugging were women, according to South Korea's Supreme Prosecutors' Office.
+Widespread violence and harassment of women include spy-cams in public bathrooms, digital sex crimes and ongoing sexism in the workplace.
+In 2019, nine-of-ten victims of violent crimes like mugging, rape or murder were women, according to South Korea's Supreme Prosecutors' Office.

 Women attacked because they 'look like feminists'